espeak-ng/espeak-ng/docs/mbrola.md

   gives the percentage length of the first mbrola phoneme.

 * `<mbrola ph1>` \
-  The mbrola phoneme to which the eSpeak NG phoneme is translated.
+  The mbrola phoneme to which the eSpeakNG phoneme is translated.
 This field may be `NULL`.

 * `<mbrola ph2>` \